 Most data centers are built to withstand strong winds and rain, but hurricanes represent a higher threat level.

-Because they operate in a region prone to hurricanes, Orlando colocation centers have been structurally and operationally designed to cope with the hazards that storms like Hurricane Sandy and Hurricane Katrina represent.
+Because they operate in a region prone to hurricanes, Orlando colocation centers have been structurally and operationally designed to cope with the hazards of major storms like hurriances

-Experts have warned that few IT managers think long term when it comes to natural disaster protection, even if their facility is located in a high-risk area.
+Experts have warned that few IT managers think long-term regarding natural disaster protection, even if their facility is located in a high-risk area.

-In multi-story facilities, servers and other valuable assets are stored on the upper floors, with the exception of the top level, as gale-force winds can damage the roof.
+In multi-story facilities, servers and other valuable assets are stored on the upper floors, except the top level, as gale-force winds can damage the roof.

-Orlando facilities have a centralized uninterruptible power supply (UPS) capable of maintaining the center in the event that commercial power sources become unavailable.
+Orlando facilities have a centralized uninterruptible power supply (UPS) that maintains the center if commercial power sources become unavailable.

-When the UPS system senses the interruption, it transmits a signal to power up the generator, which is capable of handling computer loads as well as the colocation center’s air conditioning system, emergency lights, and telecom closets.
-All generators have at least 48 hours’ worth of fuel, with multiple fuel suppliers available.
+When the UPS system senses the interruption, it transmits a signal to power up the generator, which can handle computer loads and the colocation center’s air conditioning system, emergency lights, and telecom closets.
+All generators have at least 48 hours' worth of fuel, with multiple fuel suppliers available.

 Regular System Maintenance